There's a Tear in My Beer: 1988 version

+Cover versions

+Country music singer Brad Paisley covered the song from the television special CMT Giants: Hank Williams Jr.

 Music video

 The music video was directed by Ethan Russell and produced by [Joanne Gardner/ACME Pictures] and premiered in early 1989.
 In the video, Hank Williams Jr. performs the song by himself in an old house on a stormy night.
 After the first chorus, he hears vocals and sees a silhouette coming from behind a door near him.
 After harmonizing for a couple of bars with the mystery singer, he opens the door to discover his father, Hank Williams Sr., playing the song with his band in footage of an old performance.
 Hank Jr. then walks through the door and magically appears by his father's side to finish the song together.

 The footage of Hank Sr. was a digitally modified kinescope of a 1952 performance of "Hey, Good Lookin'" on the Kate Smith Evening Hour.
 The editing team made several hundred minute tweaks to lay a new mouth (that of an actor dressed like Hank, Sr.) over the mouth of the original Hank.
 What now seems quaint was at the time quite groundbreaking.
 The New York Times did a feature on the video and its cutting edge visual effects, released around the time Forrest Gump used similar effects.